 My research develops our understanding of the evolution of early Earth’s marine environments.
 To do this I integrate sedimentology, stratigraphy and geochemistry in both field and lab work.
 I am a strong advocate for having a thorough understanding of paleoenvironments and diagenesis prior to any geochemical analysis.
-In this regard I am working on component-specific geochemistry (trace metals, metal isotopes) of both marine and burial carbonates.
+In this regard I am working on component-specific geochemistry (trace metals, metal isotopes) of both marine and diagenetic carbonates.
 I also aim to improve our knowledge of Precambrian carbonate formation and sedimentology, and additionally have recently been working on early diagenetic silicification.
-I am particularly interested in reef evolution, primary carbonate mineralogy, marine cementation and syn-sedimentary dolomitisation in Precambrian sequences.
-Much of my research centres around the “Precambrian dolomite problem”, as it now appears that marine dolomitisation was widespread in the these anoxic oceans.
+I am particularly interested in reef evolution, primary carbonate mineralogy, marine cementation and syn-sedimentary dolomitisation in Precambrian and Paleozoic sequences.
+My research also centres around the “Precambrian dolomite problem”, as it now appears that marine dolomitisation was widespread in the these anoxic oceans.

 These carbonates are beginning to reveal just how unusual the oceans were during the Precambrian, highlight the complexity of the evolution of the ocean-atmosphere in the early Earth.